Enovale/ReadyCompany/README.md

 ## Known Issues

+- When the lever hasn't been pulled yet, clients can pull the lever but it will not work.
+- When landing, sometimes the lever will keep the host Warning for all players.
-- No testing has been done for memory leaks or non-obvious bugs
+- Not much testing has been done
-- TBD

 ## Planned Features

 - TBD

+# Credits

+mattymatty97 for their implementation of knowing when a player has fully connected: https://github.com/mattymatty97/LTC_LobbyControl